Klabbedi/ev3/README.md

 * We have ev3dev installed on a MicroSD card.
 * The lego brick boots in to the new environment.
 * We are able to transfer files to the brick
-* We are able to execute files on the brick.
+* We are able to execute programs on the brick.

 All we need to do now is to write the programs